 Gamblit Poker LIVE!
 V1.0 satisfies all three criteria to constitute a technologic aid.
 Starting with what it is not, Gamblit Poker LIVE!
 V1.0 is not an electronic facsimile, because the device does not incorporate all the characteristics of poker.
-Video poker machines are examples of electronic facsimiles, incorporating all aspects of the game of poker, as they accept bets, deal poker hands, evaluate hands against standard poker rankings, and pay winning hands according to paytables.
-Instead, here, Gamblit Poker LIVE!
-V1.0 requires a live dealer, who: collects the players' antes, deals the cards, places claimed cards in front of players, discards unclaimed cards, and pays the winner the prize.
+Video poker machines are examples of electronic facsimiles, incorporating all aspects of the game of poker, as they accept bets, deal poker hands, evaluate hands against standard poker rankings, and pay winning hands according to paytables.129 Instead, here, Gamblit Poker LIVE!
+V1.0 requires a live dealer, who: collects the players' antes, deals the cards, places claimed cards in front of players, discards unclaimed cards, and pays the winner130 the prize.
 Moreover, players must place a wager, decide whether to claim a card and be the first eligible player to push a button to obtain it.
-Given these actions required by the dealer and the players, the device does not incorporate all characteristics of poker.
-And it is certainly not a wholly contained copy of poker in a machine.
+Given these actions required by the explanations in detail again.
+They are incorporated herein by reference.